Stonehill scandal: Legacy

 The scandal and its ensuing litigation hearings popularized the concept of congressional hearings or senate investigations in aid of inquiry and not merely question hours, as well as litigation cases with the Sandiganbayan or Supreme Court as a common resort to major political scandals.
-The case has become a metaphor for presidents who choose to hide pieces of evidence in corruption allegations that may implicate them, and has become a model of comparison used by political analysts for corruption scandals such as in the Pharmally inquiry involving President Rodrigo Duterte and the PDAF or Pork barrel scam involving Janet Napoles.
-The common comparison was usually to question whether the president may block evidence or ban the appearance of those complicit, for instance the President may insist the Congressional inquiries are for question hour and not in aid of legislation.
-On the other hand, they may decide to be accountable and allow the attendance of their subordinates and associates.
+The case has become a metaphor for presidents who choose to hide pieces of evidence in corruption allegations that may implicate them, and has become a frequent model for comparison in political analysis on corruption scandals, such as in the Pharmally inquiry involving convicted ex-President Rodrigo Duterte, and the PDAF or Pork barrel scam of Janet Napoles.
+The common comparison usually surrounds the question whether the President may block evidence or ban the appearance of those complicit.
+For instance, the President may insist the Congressional inquiries are for question hour only to determine legal violations and not in aid of legislation, which grants the privilege to be excused from answering for investigations.
+On the other hand, the office of the President may decide to be accountable and allow the attendance of its subordinates and associates.

 Though Stonehill may have lost possession of his 50 million dollar empire which included at least 18 known companies, some of the effects of his ventures include the casinos and establishments along Pasay City, which takes a huge section of what is called Bay City attached to Manila and facing Manila Bay.
 This reclamation area started out of ventures that were initially planned by Stonehill.
-As of the present, the highway along Bay City that directly faces Manila Bay has been renamed to Jose W. Diokno Boulevard, which is parallel to Macapagal Boulevard.
+As of the present, the highway along Bay City that directly faces Manila Bay has been renamed to José W. Diokno Boulevard, which is parallel to Macapagal Boulevard.
 Both serve as the main avenues in this reclamation area.